New Puppy Checklist – Guide for New Puppy Owners

 These are just a few of the items needed for the arrival of a new dog in your home.
-Having a couple of years with our Mini Goldendoodle under our belt, I was able to compile a new puppy checklist to help new owners know what to expect when bringing a new furry member into the family.
+Having a few of years with our Mini Goldendoodle under our belt, I was able to compile a new puppy checklist to help new owners know what to expect when bringing a new furry member into the family.

 The following products are my preferred choice of products.
 There are many different versions of each product, so please do your due diligence and choose what works best for you and your puppy.
 I hope you find this list helpful in welcoming your new puppy.

 The following items are the basics that you certainly cannot go without.

 There is a vast assortment of collars to choose from.
 Dog collars can be purchased from a variety of places, including pet stores, big box stores, or online.
 Where ever you decide to get one, I recommend that you purchase an adjustable collar due to the fact that your puppy will be growing fast and being able to alter the length will save you from having to purchase a new one every few months.

 Leashes come in a variety of choices, as well.
 The most commonly used is your standard 6-foot long leash.
 During our puppy's training class, our instructor recommended using a 30-foot long leash for name-recall practice.
 A leash with two handles is also a great option, as it gives you more control on walks.